 Create multiple phases within your project by clicking the + Add Phase button in the top right corner.
 Phases define the stage in which that issue is found or will occur.

 Add additional statuses to your project.
 The Closed status cannot be deleted from a project.
 The Open status is already set to default for you.
 It is good practice to leave this option selected to reduce clicks.
-Teams can be given access to specific statuses in the Confidentiality column.
+Teams can be given access to specific statuses in the Restricted to column.
 This grants certain teams access to that status.
 For example, we could give just the Project Coordinator Team access to the ‘closed’ status.
 Forcing all other users to switch open issues to ‘resolved’ prior to be checked and then switched to ‘closed’.

 Types indicate what kind of issue we are looking at.
 Issues can be recorded as clashes, code violations, requests, finance, solutions, etc.